picotech/picosdk-picosource-ni-labview-examples/README.md

-# picosdk-ni-labview-examples
+# picosdk-picosource-ni-labview-examples

-*picosdk-ni-labview-examples* is a set of National Instruments LabVIEW examples for PicoScope<sup>®</sup> oscilloscope and PicoLog<sup>®</sup> data logger products.
+*picosdk-picosource-ni-labview-examples* is a set of National Instruments LabVIEW examples for PicoSource® products.

 Examples are provided as a set of LabVIEW vi and llb files grouped by driver name, with sub-folders for 32-bit and 64-bit examples.